Newbern's Amtrak station

 A small-town lawyer, Cooper was first elected to the house in 1928 and was still serving there when he died in 1957.

-By the time of his death, he was the chairman of the powerful House Ways & Means Committee and he was considered a trusted expert on the way the federal government worked.
+By the time of his death, he was the chairman of the House Ways & Means Committee and he was considered an expert on the way the federal government worked.
 He was, in earlier years, a huge supporter of Franklin Roosevelt New Deal programs such as the Tennessee Valley Authority and the Social Security Administration.

 Here are two excerpts from his obituary in the Dec.
 19, 1957 New York Times: